Email Integration

 - Note your tenant slug (visible in your browser URL, e.g.

-acme) - In your email provider, add a forward rule:
+your-company) - In your email provider, add a forward rule:

 - Optionally set a Portal Notify Email in Settings to control who gets notified